SharonMawiaJohn/AWSIAMlab/STEPS.md

 ✅ What to do now:
 Go back to AWS Academy Student Lab Portal

-Click "End Lab" to stop resources and avoid charges
+Click "End Lab" to stop resources and avoid charges.

 Take a screenshot of the completed lab page if required by your instructor.